neuronsimulator/nrn/README.md

 ```

-If you want to customize build, particularly useful configure options are:
+If you want to customize the build, particularly useful configure options are:

 - `--prefix=/some/path` : Install in this location of your filesystem.